ARTICLES

 Click here for details and map of "Tabist Kaihoro Otaru (Former Itaya Residence)"

-There are many glassware shops in Otaru.
-The photo above shows a stately building reminiscent of a Taisho-era bank, but it is the store of "Kakumaru-do Otaru," a newly built retro-style building.
+There are many glass shops in Otaru.
+The photo above shows a stately building reminiscent of a Taisho-era bank, but it is the store of "□○ (Kakumaru)-do Otaru," a newly built retro-style building.

-This photo shows the Former Hokkai Zakkoku Co., Ltd. building, constructed around 1907.
-It is a magnificent Japanese-Western eclectic building with a wooden frame and soft stone exterior, featuring impressive "udatsu" firewalls.
-This building also housed a glass craft shop until recent years, but it seems to have closed down now.
+This photo shows the former Hokkai Zakkoku Co., Ltd. building, built around 1907.
+It is a Japanese-Western eclectic building with a wooden frame, soft stone exterior, and an impressive udatsu (a small pillar on the roof).
+This building also housed a glass craft shop until recently, but it seems to have closed down.

 ■Location: 2-14 Sakaimachi, Otaru-shi